-Kalaupapa, once a community in isolation, now serves as a place for education and contemplation.
-It is a place where many families in Hawai'i can reconnect with a grandparent or relative once considered "lost".
-It is a place where past suffering has given way to personal pride about accomplishments made in the face of great adversity.
+Kalaupapa is now a place for education and contemplation.
+It is a place where many families in Hawai'i can reconnect with a relative once considered "lost".
+It is a place where past suffering has given way to accomplishments made in the face of great adversity.
 It is a place where we can reconsider our responses to people with disfiguring disabilities or illnesses.
 It is a place where the land has the power to heal - because of its human history, natural history and stunning physical beauty.